rewindio/github-pr-auditor/README.md

 ### Running the deploy script

-For example, to deploy with a [Named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) of `my-aws-staging-account`:
+For example, to deploy the CloudFormation stack:

 ```sh
 make deploy-staging \